professorDeveloper/inner-dart-theories/README.md

 # Dart What?
-## its looking like simple but its really need for Interview i think someone isn`t know  inner information about dart ))
+### The content may seem simple, but it’s highly valuable for interview preparation, especially for those unfamiliar with Dart’s internal mechanisms.

-### I’m not a complete beginner myself, but I wanted to build a structured journey starting from absolute zero all the way up to hard interview-level concepts.
+### I’m not a complete beginner myself, but I want to create a structured learning path starting from the absolute basics and progressing to advanced, interview-level concepts.
 ---

 ## 🌟 Why this repository exists